acrolinx/nextgen-mcp/README.md

 # Acrolinx MCP Server

-A Model Context Protocol (MCP) server that integrates with the Acrolinx NextGen API to provide advanced text analysis and improvement capabilities to AI assistants like Claude.
+A Model Context Protocol (MCP) server that integrates with the Acrolinx NextGen API to provide advanced text analysis and improvement capabilities to AI assistants like Claude and Cursor.

 ## Features